Irish 1000 Guineas preview and tip

-Donn McClean runs the rule over the Tattersalls Irish 1,000 Guineas field at the Curragh while we get the view from connections too.
+Donn McClean runs the rule over the Tattersalls Irish 1,000 Guineas field at the Curragh and provides his horse-by-horse guide.

 She raced eight times last season as a juvenile, and she thrived on her racing, winning the Group 3 Silver Flash Stakes and the Group 2 Debutante Stakes, and finishing second In the Group 1 Moyglare Stud Stakes.